BlazingBob/nomad-arte/README.md

 Currently, NomadArte offers the following functionalities:

-- **Rent Artwork:** Browse through our growing catalogue of artworks and check the pieces you love the most.
+- **Rent Artwork:** Browse through our growing catalog of artworks and check the pieces you love the most.
 - **Lease Artwork:** Allow others to enjoy your artwork pieces by adding them to our catalog.

 ### Upcoming Features